-Is your Honda Ridgeline battery light on, the car dies when driving, the battery won’t charge, and having trouble starting the engine?
+Is your Honda Ridgeline battery light on, the car dies when driving, the battery won’t charge, and you are having trouble starting the engine?
 Learn how to fix the problem by replacing the alternator of your Honda Ridgeline.

 Common symptoms indicating a problem with your Honda alternator include: